 Due to frequent mood swings and unexpected changes in attitudes either to oneself or to a partner, a relationship with the BPD person turns into a rollercoaster.
 They may idealize their partner and then devalue them — they now can be the best, but if a partner says something “wrong,” they hate them.
 Sometimes, this happens almost simultaneously.

-The perception of the world only in black and white, when there are two extremes, two sides — all good or all bad — makes life very difficult.
+The perception of the world only in black and white, when there are two extremes, two sides — all good or all bad — creates more challenges in life.

-People with BPD have a very vague sense of self and may feel in a new way every time.
+People with BPD have a very vague sense of self and may feel a differing self-image often.
 There is a constant balancing on the border — “I am nothing, and then a genius.”
-The opinion about themselves directly depends on how others perceive them.
-Usually, these opinions are inadequate since they are based on the last impression.
+Their opinion about themselves directly depends on how others perceive them.
+Often, these opinions are incorrect since they are based on the last impression they left on someone.

-A person with BPD tends to engage in risky behaviors, have reckless decisions and intense emotional reactions that lead to accidents.
+A person with BPD tends to engage in risky behaviors and have reckless decisions and intense emotional reactions that lead to accidents.
 Their impulsivity may easily lead them into dangerous situations, especially when distressed:

 - Impulsive money spending

 5. Self-harm and suicidal behavior